okalangkenneth/majestic-dolphin/content/pages/portfolio/project-1.md

 layout: project
 subtitle: A project to assist the marketing efforts of a Cooperative Union in Uganda
 ---
- The application, in the end, is built using an API and the front end using Blazor and  ASP.NET Core architecture.
+The application, is built using an API ,Blazor for the front end.
 The  tutorial is based on this tutorial from  [Pluralsight. ](https://app.pluralsight.com/library/courses/architecting-asp-dot-net-core-applications-best-practices/table-of-contents)

 ##### **STACK**